NNDEV1/Level1-TextSummarization/README.md

  ```pip install json```
 * pathlib:
  ```pip install pathlib```

+ ---
+ **NOTE**

+ Use of the from scratch model will be discontinued in intermediate and advanced versions
+ ---

 See the [open issues](https://github.com/NNDEV1/Level1-TextSummarization/issues) for a list of proposed features (and known issues).